zio/zio-metrics-connectors/docs/metrics/datadog-client.md

 ### Run the Datadog example

-Now, the Datadog example can be started from within the ZMX checkout directory with
+Now, the Datadog example can be started from within the project checkout directory with

 ```
-sbt examples/run
+sbt sampleApp/run
 ```

 ### Visualize the metrics